magnos-code/magnos/docs/source/theory/linear-spin-wave-theory.rst

    \hat{S}^{-}_{\mathbf{R}b} = \sqrt{2 S_{\mathbf{R}b}} \hat{b}^{\dagger}_{\mathbf{R}b},

-which is nothing more than our naive guess with an extra prefactor!
-In this approximation we still break the commutation relations for the spin components, but the perturbation to the ground state is small enough for this to have a negligible effect.
+This common linear approximation underlies **linear spin wave theory**, it breaks the commutation relations for the spin components, but the perturbation to the ground state is small enough for this to have a negligible effect.
 This is analogous to considering the commutation of rotations in 3D space; the smaller the size of the rotations, the less important the order in which they are applied will be.
-Therefore, although we have obtained the same result as our original guess, we better understand the conditions on its use.

-Given that spin is quantized, you may (very justifiably) feel uncomfortable with this last approximation.
-Since there is a minimum change of spin of :math:`\hbar` associated with a magnetic excitation, there appears to be a restriction preventing the perturbation from being arbitrarily small.
-However, we will later find that the eigenstate excitations are not localized spin excitations, but Fourier transformed excitations.
-This corresponds to an excitation smeared out over many sites, with a small average deviation on any individual site.
+We will see later that this approximation allows us to accurately describe excitation smeared out over many sites, with a small average deviation on individual sites.

 Rotated frame approach
 -----------------------

-We have obtained a transformation from the spin component operators to creation and annihilation operators which excite a single spin away from the ferromagnetic ground state.
-However, we wish to consider arbitrary spin ground states in which the spins are not necessarily aligned in the same direction.
-To do this, we use the rotated frame approach due to Toth and Lake :cite:`toth2015`.
+We have obtained a transformation from the spin component operators to creation and annihilation operators, and showed as example of their application to a magnetic ground state.
+We now want to consider arbitrary ground states, in which the spins are not necessarily aligned in the same direction.
+To do this, we use the rotated frame approach :cite:`toth2015`.

 .. figure:: rotated_frame.png

-   *Figure 2.
-A schematic showing the two types of rotation used to describe different ground sate spin configurations.*
+   *A schematic showing the two types of rotation used to describe different ground sate spin configurations.*

-We retain the operators we saw in the last section, and map the more general ground state onto a ferromagnetic ground state to allow us to use these operators.
-This requires expressing the actual ground state as a ferromagnetic ground state in which the spins are rotated by two types of rotation:
+We consider the operators defined in the last section, and to use them in the general case, we map the more general ground state onto a ferromagnetic ground state.
+This requires expressing the actual ground state in terms of rotations from a ferromagnetic ground state, and it is possible that this can be done considering two types of rotation:

 * A **site rotation**, :math:`Q^{site}_{b}` which determines how each spin in the unit cell at the origin is rotated from the ferromagnetic state.
 * A **cell rotation**, :math:`Q^{cell}_{\mathbf{R}}` which determines how much all of the spins are rotated between adjacent lattice cells.

-Figure 2 shows these two rotations in action.
+Fig. 5 shows these two rotations in action.
 We then rewrite the Heisenberg Hamiltonian using these rotations,

 .. math::
    :label: rotated_spin